michaelnisi/pickup/README.md

 ### pickup()

-The `pickup` module exports one function that returns a [Transform](http://nodejs.org/api/stream.html#stream_class_stream_transform) stream.
+The `pickup` module exports a single function that returns a [Transform](http://nodejs.org/api/stream.html#stream_class_stream_transform) stream.
 Additionally to its [Stream](http://nodejs.org/api/stream.html) events (usually all you need) it emits `entry` events and one `feed` event which is emitted when information about the feed gets available.
-An `entry` event is emitted for each feed entry as they are parsed.
+For each item in the input feed an `entry` event with the parsed data is emitted.

 ### Event:'feed'